tjboise/PoFormer/README.md

 It is the proposed dataset shown in the submitted paper:

-*Transformer–CNN Hybrid Framework for Pavement Pothole Segmentation* link: https://www.mdpi.com/1424-8220/25/21/6756
+*Transformer–CNN Hybrid Framework for Pavement Pothole Segmentation*